FraBeretta/FraBeretta/README.md

 I'm **Francesco Beretta**, currently in the second year of my MSc in Data Science at the University of Milano Bicocca, after completing a BSc in Statistics.
 I love working with data: from exploration and modeling to building clear, reproducible pipelines.

-Right now I'm building a solid portfolio that bridges academic work and real-world applications.
+I am currently building a solid portfolio that bridges academic work and real-world applications and am seeking a curricular internship in the second semester to apply and deepen my skills, with the goal of transitioning into a full-time data science role afterward.

 ---